MarkMiso/aoc2020.py/README.md

 # aoc2020.py
-Solutions to advent of code 2020 problems in python
+Solutions to [Advent of Code](https://adventofcode.com/) 2020 problems in python

+---
+**Advent of Code is still going, avoid day* folders if you want to remain spoiler free**
+---